fabio1079/kiskadee/doc/analyzers.rst

 List of supported analyzers
 ===========================

-For now, kiskadee only runs cppcheck (http://cppcheck.sourceforge.net/), and flawfinder (https://www.dwheeler.com/flawfinder/), but it is ready to run Frama-C and the clang static analyzer, which will be available in future releases.
+For now, kiskadee supports cppcheck (http://cppcheck.sourceforge.net/), flawfinder (https://www.dwheeler.com/flawfinder/), Frama-C, and the clang static analyzer (scan-build).
+While there's full support for cppcheck and flawfinder, Frama-C and scan-build support is still in early stages, since these tools run more sophisticated analysis and require some tunning for each software analyzed, which makes it harder to come up with a general approach.

 Each analyzer in kiskadee runs under docker, so you will have to properly configure a docker engine in your environment in order to run